mr4tt/zotbot/README.md

 - [Tropicn: Tropicana withdraws letters 'AI' from its branding.
 Here's why](https://interestingengineering.com/innovation/tropicn-tropicana-withdraws-letters-ai-from-its-branding-heres-why) - The limited-time rebranding is really just a marketing stunt timed to coincide with CES 2024, one of the biggest tech showcases of the year.

 # wikipedia
+- [Moiré pattern](https://en.wikipedia.org/w/index.php?title=Moir%C3%A9_pattern&oldid=1279219736) - In mathematics, physics, and art, moiré patterns (UK:  MWAH-ray, US:  mwah-RAY, French: [mwaʁe] ) or moiré fringes are large-scale interference patterns that can be produced when a partially opaque ruled pattern with transparent gaps is overlaid on another similar pattern.
+For the moiré interference pattern to appear, the two patterns must not be co...

+- [Generative art](https://en.wikipedia.org/w/index.php?title=Generative_art&oldid=1264551851) - Generative art is post-conceptual art that has been created (in whole or in part) with the use of an autonomous system.
+An autonomous system in this context is generally one that is non-human and can independently determine features of an artwork that would otherwise require decisions made directly by the artist.
+In some cases the human creator may ...

 - [Numeronym](https://en.wikipedia.org/w/index.php?title=Numeronym&oldid=1262619232) - A numeronym is a word, usually an abbreviation, composed partially or wholly of numerals.
 The term can be used to describe several different number-based constructs, but it most commonly refers to a contraction in which all letters between the first and last of a word are replaced with the number of omitted letters (for example, "i18n" for "internat...

 - [Americans for Common Cents](https://en.wikipedia.org/w/index.php?title=Americans_for_Common_Cents&oldid=1267853552) - Americans for Common Cents is an organization based in Washington, D.C. that lobbies in favor of keeping the United States penny in circulation.
 It was established in 1990.
 The organization has conducted surveys and organized advertising campaigns in support of the continuing production of the penny.
 Its executive director, Mark Weller, has argued t...